cosmos/cosmos-sdk/docs/guide/example-plugin.md

 Hopefully by now you have some ideas for your own plugin, and feel comfortable implementing them.

-In the [next tutorial](more-examples.md), we tour through some other plugin examples, adding features for minting new coins, voting, and changin the Tendermint validator set.
+In the [next tutorial](more-examples.md), we tour through some other plugin examples, adding features for minting new coins, voting, and changing the Tendermint validator set.
 But first, you may want to learn a bit more about [the design of the plugin system](plugin-design.md)